Vegetable Production - Transplant Production Approaches

 Seedling performance depends on cell size.
 Generally, transplants grown in larger cells (50’s, 72’s) produce earlier yields.
 Cell size does not affect total yield when growing seasons are long.
 If earliness is important, use larger cell sizes or bigger pots.
 While you may grow more plants per unit area of greenhouse in small cells (128’s, 256’s) and keep costs down, these trays may not be appropriate for some vegetables like melons.
 Transplant production cost depends on the number of plants grown per unit area and the length of time needed to grow the plant to plantable size.

 There are many different pre-mixed growing media available and the best are lightweight, disease-free, and made from peat and vermiculite.
 Most commercial mixes produce quality transplants when used with good management practices.
 Commercial mixes can vary in composition, particle size, pH, aeration, nutrient content, and water-holding capacity.
 Most growers find a mix that works well for them and then continue to use it year after year.
 Avoid fine particle mixes which may hold excessive water and have poor aeration.
 If switching mixes, have them tested to determine the pH and nutrient levels in the media.
 Some growers blend their own media to reduce cost and to create a uniform, consistent composition.
-See Table 1.2 for some simple conventional and organic transplant growing mixes.
+See Transplant mixes for pots, flats, or transplants trays table for some simple conventional and organic transplant growing mixes.

 |Crop||Seeds / ft2||Seeding

 **Average number of weeks required to grow to transplantable size.
 Note: Temperature, light levels, nutrients, and other factors can influence grow times.

 Transplant mixes for pots, flats, or transplants trays.